fuzziqersoftware/resource_dasm/README.md

         OBJ file for the 3D model, and an SVG file for the 2D top-down view.
     *7: Some XMap resources are stored inside CBag archives.
 You can extract them with `resource_dasm --index-format=cbag <CBAG_file.bin>`.
+    *8: This game has only one clut and it's huge - far longer than the usual 256 entries.
+It seems PPSS image sets are meant to be rendered with a subset of this clut, but I haven't been able to figure out (yet) how the game chooses what subset of it to use.

 ### Game map generators